splashinn/cooper-react-frontend/README.md

 # cat-frontend
 > Frontend React app for project management

+- This React application is currently non-working while I am working on porting over components from another project.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>